SudhanPlayz/Discord-MusicBot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Report incorrect or unexpected behavior of the Music Bot
-title: ''
+title: ""
-labels: 's: unverified, type: bug'
+labels: "s: unverified, type: bug"
-assignees: ''
+assignees: ""
 ---

 <!-- Use Discord for questions: https://discord.gg/sbySMS7m3v -->

 **Please describe the problem you are having in as much detail as possible:**